mannodermaus/android-junit5/README.md

 ## Instrumentation Test Support

 You can also write instrumentation tests with new JUnit APIs and execute them on emulators and physical devices.
-Depending on the Java requirements of the JUnit Framework version, these instrumentation tests will only run on devices that meet these requirements, however.
-These tests are ignored and their execution will be skipped on older devices.
+Depending on the Java requirements of the JUnit version, these instrumentation tests will only run on devices that meet these requirements, however.
+On older devices, an exception will be raised at runtime.

-- JUnit 5 requires Java 8 and is only supported by devices running Android 8.0 (API 26) or newer
+- JUnit 5 requires Java 8; devices require at least Android 8.0 (API 26)
-- **(Coming soon)** JUnit 6 requires Java 17 and is only supported by devices running Android 15 (API 35) or newer
+- JUnit 6 requires Java 17; devices require at least Android 15 (API 35)

 Before you can write instrumentation tests with JUnit Jupiter, make sure that your module is using the `androidx.test.runner.AndroidJUnitRunner`